Officer information

 If your charity is not a trust your officers are:

-• all the members of your highest governing body and
+- all the members of your board or governing body,

 Tip - A governing body is usually appointed at an Annual General Meeting (AGM) and is often called a board or committee.
 The governing body meets regularly throughout the year to make decisions about running the charity.